defk0n1/defk0n1/README.md

 ###

-<p align="left">🌱 I’m a Full Stack developer with a   passion for web development & system design.
+<p align="left">🌱 I’m a Full Stack developer with a   passion for system design & web development.
 I enjoy learning new things.</p>

 ###